RitheshKumar/MUSI-8903-Assignment3/README.md

 Block-wised convolution algorithm.
 First, we block both the input and impulse response signal with the block size of power of 2 (greater than the block size that client passes in); then, we use FFT by communicating with the wrapper interface to get the frequency domain representation of the input and impulse reponse; Multiply them; Take inverse FFT; Split the result into output signal and reverb tail.

 5, build program in release mode and use ctime, then compare the runtime performance between your time domain and frequency domain implementations
+There is a significant difference between time and frequency domain computations:
+	FreqDomain->  0.003853 sec
+	TimeDomain->  0.25 sec